WSTR (band)

 WSTR is an English pop punk band based in Liverpool, England.
-Their lineup consists of Sammy Clifford (vocals), Phil Wynne (guitar), Alex Tobijanski (bass guitar) and Sean Carson (drums).
+Their current lineup consists of Sammy Clifford (vocals), Alex Tobijanski (bass), Phil Wynne (guitar) and Sean Carson (drums).
 They are currently signed to Life or Death Records, after previously being signed to No Sleep Records and Hopeless Records.

 History

 Formation and SKRWD EP (2015)

 Formed in 2015, the band signed with No Sleep Records and released its first single, "Graveyard Shift", in March, of which the music video included cameos from members of Neck Deep.
 Following this, WSTR played at the Pinky Swear Records Fest in Manchester on 2 May, headlined by Man Overboard, and at Furyfest in Liverpool on 3 May, also playing at the Empire Festival in Sheffield on 17 May.
 WSTR played at the Jump On Demand Records Festival, also in Liverpool, later that June, the Hevy Fest in Port Lympne, Kent, and the Make A Scene Festival in Middlesbrough, North Yorkshire, in August.

 The band's first EP, SKRWD, was released on 4 September.
-It was produced and recorded by Seb Barlow, the brother of Neck Deep's frontman Ben Barlow (later becoming a member himself), at Celestial Recordings.
+It was produced and recorded by Seb Barlow, at Celestial Recordings.
 They then played at the Hype Fest in Birmingham on 28 November.
 In December, WSTR was nominated for Best British Newcomer by Rock Sound, with Boston Manor winning the category.